-In 2020, the Finnish Centre for Pensions sent a total of 6,054 pension claims abroad.
-The majority (62%) was sent to Sweden.
+In 2021, the Finnish Centre for Pensions sent a total of 5,641 pension claims abroad.
+The majority (62%) was sent to Sweden (3,511 claims).
 The number of pension claims sent to Sweden has declined steadily over several years.
-Compared to in 2019, the number of pension claims sent to Sweden in 2020 had declined by 900 claims.
+Compared to in 2020, the number of pension claims sent to Sweden in 2021 had declined by 200 claims.

-The remaining claims were sent mainly to the UK, Denmark, Switzerland, the US and France and the Netherlands (1-2%/country).
-Other EU/EEA countries and countries with which Finland has a social security agreement received a total of 345 pension claims.
+The remaining claims were sent mainly to the UK (98 claims), Switzerland (95 claims), the US (55 claims), France (47 claims), the Netherlands (45 claims) and Spain (39 claims).
+Other EU/EEA countries and countries with which Finland has a social security agreement received a total of 335 pension claims.

 |28.
 Czech Republic||5|

 *) Others include countries to which only one claim has been forwarded in 2020.

 Roughly 400 pension claims less were sent abroad by the Finnish Centre for Pensions in 2021 compared to in 2020.
 We expect a decline in the number of pension claims sent abroad also in the future.
 The main projected decline relates to claims sent to Sweden.
 Many of the baby boomers worked in Sweden in the 1960s and 1970s.
 Most of them have already retired.